-Shutter speed is the length of time the camera shutter is open, exposing light onto the camera sensor; it’s how long your camera spends taking a photo.
+Shutter speed is the length of time the camera shutter is open, exposing light onto the camera sensor; it’s how long the camera spends taking a photo.
 This has a few important effects on how images will appear.

-Shutter speed homework: blurring, panning, light trails, and frozen/stop motion
+Unit 1: Assignment 2 – blurring, panning, light trails, and frozen/stop motion

 ISO is a setting that can brighten or darken a photo.
 ISO is helpful when capturing images in darker environments – as the ISO number increases, photos get progressively brighter.
-However, a high ISO number can also result in more noise or graininess.
+However, a high ISO can also result in noise or graininess.